-- Water Supply Well Wellhead Protection Area (WHPA): The land and subsurface area surrounding a water supply well through which contaminants are reasonably likely to be transported, and potentially enter, a well.
-This would include formally defined public water system WHPAs and designated protection areas around private home water supply wells. - Weather: Atmospheric conditions can play an important role in determining whether a site is susceptible to groundwater contamination.
-Weather can change soil characteristics making it more or less susceptible. - Drought: While clay soils typically have the ability to retain water and provide soil treatment, in drought conditions, these soils have a tendency to dry and crack opening conduits to more permeable soils or fractured bedrock below.
-In these situations, the fractures in a clay soil can act almost like a bedrock fracture at the surface and allow rapid transport of material down to groundwater. - Frozen Conditions: When soils are frozen, there is less chance for material to infiltrate.
-However, in spring when the frost comes out of the ground, large pools of liquid that have built up behind closed depressional areas or in shallow bedrock/groundwater areas have a tendency to drain rapidly causing a large volume of material to flush through the system. - Precipitation: Heavy precipitation events can force material to move through the soil profile more rapidly than normal or saturate soil and generate surface runoff.
-In general, soils with less permeability (i.e. clay) have more surface water runoff and soils with increased permeability (i.e. sand) allow water to infiltrate at a rapid rate reducing the soil's treatment ability.
+- ➤ Weather: Atmospheric conditions can play an important role in determining whether a site is susceptible to groundwater contamination as it can change soil characteristics making it more or less susceptible. - Drought: While clay soils typically have the ability to retain water and provide soil treatment, in drought conditions, these soils have a tendency to dry and crack opening conduits to more permeable soils or fractured bedrock below.
+In these situations, the fractures in a clay soil can act almost like a bedrock fracture at the surface and allow rapid transport of material down to groundwater. - Frozen Conditions: When the ground is frozen, there is less chance for material to infiltrate.
+However, in spring when the frost comes out of the ground, large pools of liquid that have built up behind closed depressional areas or in shallow bedrock/groundwater areas have a tendency to drain rapidly causing a large volume of material to flush through the system. - o Precipitation: Heavy precipitation events can force material to move through the soil profile more rapidly than normal.
+While soils with less permeability (i.e. clay) may generate more surface water runoff, soils with increased permeability (i.e. sand) will allow water to infiltrate at a rapid rate reducing the soil's treatment ability.
 In addition, soil saturation may also play a role in diminishing the soil's treatment capability.